-- print X in the yes box at section A, Is this a subsequent franking account tax return for the income year?, and - show the amount of the FDT attributable to the refund of income tax in section B, F FDT attributable to refund.
-Do not complete durates this franking account tax return is a further return.
-Remember, you must include the amount shown at f (if any) in the amount at B.
+- print X in the Yes box at section A, Is this a subsequent franking account tax return for the income year?, and - write the amount of the FDT attributable to the refund of income tax in section B, FDT attributable to refund.
+Do not complete F unless this franking account tax return is a further return.
+Remember, you must include the amount at F (if any) in the amount at B.